 Students who have a declaratory order that is transferred to the Texas BON Enforcement Department will be dropped from the Vocational Nursing Program.
 The Enforcement Department of the Texas BON may take a minimum of 3 months or longer to determine Student eligibility for licensure.
 Students must be cleared by the BON by the 1st day of class.

-Students cannot attend clinical unless they are cleared by the Texas BON with either the Blue Card or letter from the Texas BON.
+Students cannot attend clinical unless they are clear from the Texas BON. ed by the Texas BON with either the Blue Card or letter Print Name Date

-Print Name